Cape Cod Tornado Leaves Power Outages, Trail Of Damage In Harwich, Yarmouth

-YARMOUTH (CBS) – Investigators from the National Weather Service will be out on Cape Cod Wednesday surveying damage left behind by a tornado.
+YARMOUTH (CBS) – Power is expected to be restored for most on Cape Cod by Friday evening after a tornado tore through the region.

 The EF-1 tornado with winds as high as 110 miles per hour touched down in Yarmouth just after noon Tuesday and then hit Harwich.
-There was also plenty of straight line wind damage, but no injuries were reported.
+There was also plenty of straight-line wind damage, but no injuries were reported.

 Awaiting more details from @NWSBoston…but yesterday's tornado on Cape Cod was a high end EF-1 with estimated wind speeds of 110mph #WBZ pic.twitter.com/W9mwL7ZXIy